13 Best Fall Vacations in the US: From Foliage to Festivals

 Soothe your senses and unwind at the nearby hot springs, like Glenwood Springs or the smaller, secluded Conundrum Hot Springs.
 It’s the perfect way to rejuvenate after a day of exploring.

-Aspen boasts a diverse shopping scene, with boutique shops, art galleries, and high-end fashion boutiques lining the streets of downtown.
+Aspen has a diverse shopping scene, with boutique shops, art galleries, and high-end fashion boutiques lining the streets of downtown.
 Treat yourself to some retail therapy and find unique souvenirs, clothing, and artwork.

 Staying in the heart of downtown Aspen puts you within walking distance of the town’s renowned restaurants, shops, galleries, and nightlife.
 You’ll also have easy access to the Aspen Mountain ski area.
 Look for boutique hotels, charming bed-and-breakfasts, and upscale resorts in this area.